Online Prints of Burning Man Photos: Is that commercial exploitation of the Artists's work?

 Feel free to post comments or contact me about this post.

-• Select the paper size and type, number of prints then Checkout (secured payment by Credit Card)
+• Once in the Order Dialog, select the paper size and type, number of prints then Checkout (secured payment by Paypal or Credit Card)

 Of course, prints are made from the original high-resolution images and won't have any watermark!

-Price depends of print size and type, but here are some indications:
+Price depends of print size and type.
+Postcards / cards are the cheapest.

 If you are concerned about people being able to order online prints of photos of your art, please read: